hashicorp/nomad/website/source/docs/enterprise/index.html.md

 Please navigate the sub-sections for more information about each package and its features in detail.

 ## Nomad Enterprise Platform
-Nomad Enterprise Platform enables operators to easily upgrade Nomad as well as enhanced performance and availability through Advanced Autopilot features such as Automated Upgrades, Enhanced Read Scalability, and Redundancy Zones.
+Nomad Enterprise Platform enables operators to easily upgrade Nomad as well as enhances performance and availability through Advanced Autopilot features such as Automated Upgrades, Enhanced Read Scalability, and Redundancy Zones.

 ### Automated Upgrades
 Automated Upgrades allows operators to deploy a complete cluster of new servers and then simply wait for the upgrade to complete.
 As the new servers join the cluster, server logic checks the version of each Nomad server node.
 If the version is higher than the version on the current set of voters, it will avoid promoting the new servers to voters until the number of new servers matches the number of existing servers at the previous version.
 Once the numbers match, Nomad will begin to promote new servers and demote old ones.